BrentMRPalmer/CSI4107-A2/README.md

 ##### Query 3

-Below are the first 10 results of our second best neural information retrieval system (`all-mpnet-base-v1`) for the query with id `3`.
+Below are the first 10 results of our second best neural information retrieval system (`all-mpnet-base-v1`) for the query with ID `3`.
 These were accessed from the `Results_all-mpnet-base-v1.txt` file, which contains the top 100 documents for every query.

 Query 3 is `1,000 genomes project enables mapping of genetic sequence variation consisting of rare variants with larger penetrance effects than common variants.`